 You will most likely want to Change the port to 443 as well.
 This is the standard port used for SSL.
 You can do so on the Listen directive in http.conf.

 If you wish to keep your existing non-SSL port working as it was before, but add SSL support on a second port, you can do so with a VirtualHost directive.
 For example to keep 8080 as non-SSL, but add port 8081 was SSL within the same HTTP server instance, you could do the following:

 As with any change to httpd.conf, you will need to restart the PROFOUNDUI web server.

 You may also wish to disable certain components of Profound UI so that they aren't available in your SSL instance.
 More information on that can be found under Allowing External Access

 Have Profound Logic enable SSL for you

-A Profound Logic team member can configure SSL for your applications for a small flat fee.
+A Profound Logic team member can configure SSL for your applications for a fee.
 If you are interested in this service, please contact us here for more information.